If you’re thinking of retiring in Cape Coral there are things you should know.

 There are lots of reasons to retire in Florida and particularly retire in Cape Coral.
 The cost of living is low and there is no state income tax.
 Homes are inexpensive and there are plenty of things to do and places to go geared towards seniors, including the Cape Coral Yacht Club.
 It’s easy to get around as traffic is usually reasonable except for a couple of months in season and Public Transportation is cheap.
 Excellent medical care is available at the Lee County VA Medical Center and Cape Coral Hospital.
 But what clinches it for many retirees is how much fun they can have, especially if they enjoy the water.

 Living in Cape Coral Florida means being near water.
 Cape Coral has 400 miles of navigable waterways which is more than any other city, not just in the U.S., but in the world.
 Most of these waterways are canals.
-Many of them lead to the Gulf of Mexico or, if you have the time, through Lake Okeechobee and out into the Atlantic on the east cost of Florida.
-It’s common for retirees to buy a reasonably priced house on a salt water canal.
+Many of them lead to the Gulf of Mexico or, if you have the time, through Lake Okeechobee and out into the Atlantic on the east coast of Florida.
+It’s common for retirees to buy a reasonably priced house on a saltwater canal.
 Imagine sitting in your backyard fishing and catching game fish like snook, or excellent eating fish like mangrove snapper and sheepshead.

-However there are some facts you should be aware of.
+However, there are some facts you should be aware of.
 Retiring in Cape Coral doesn’t mean you’re going to live on a cape, nor is there any coral.
-You won’t be surrounded with crystal clear water like in the Bahamas or Keys.
+You won’t be surrounded by crystal clear water like in the Bahamas or Keys.
 There are things you should check before settling in on any canal.
 Some of the canals aren’t salt water and they lead nowhere.
-Some are salt, but you have to putter along for a long time before going on plane, or puting up your sails.
-In parts of many canals, a sail boat will never reach open water because they’d have to go under a bridge that’s too low for the mast.
+Some are salt, but you have to putter along for a long time before going on plane, or putting up your sails.
+In parts of many canals, a sailboat will never reach open water because they’d have to go under a bridge that’s too low for the mast.
 Getting out of your canal may mean going through a lock, or passing over water that is so silted in it’s too shallow on some tides.
 The best thing to do before signing a contract is to make the trip from your prospective home by boat.
 Doing so may save you a lot of frustration.